masukomi/JekyllMail/README.md

 	GEM_PATH=$GEM_PATH:/home/my_username/.gems
 	PATH=$PATH:/home/my_username/.gems/bin

-To help get you started check out the `run_jekyllmail.sh` and `build_site.sh` scripts that come along with the repo.

 For more information on configuring Jekyll/Octopress to generate HTML server-side see this post on [Serving Octopress from a Self-Hosted Git Repository](http://weblog.masukomi.org/2011/12/19/serving-octopress-from-a-self-hosted-git-repository/)

-Save the file anywhere that isn't served up to the public, make it executable, and add a new line to your [crontab](http://crontab.org/) to run it every five minutes or so.

 ## Warning ##